rmarau/PacoAutomationScript/README.md

 6. At any time during execution you may see the automated process:
     * Open your favorite browser and follow: http://localhost:7900
         * password: secret

+### Good to Know

+The Excel file holds two tables (Planeamento and PresençaAulas).
+They are relationally dependent on the *Aula* number.
+It's your responsability to maintain consistency.
+Each time you run the script:
+ * It scans the Excel file to find *Sumários* not yet published.
+ * Of those, it checks whether the session ocuured or not (if at least one student attends that *Aula*).
+ * Updates PACO and stamps the Excel file with "PUBLISHED" status for that class session.
+    * Don't manually edit the Status column yourself

 ## Platforms:
 - Macos